 I brought out the eggs and paints from the house, as well as a few sheets of extra large construction paper.

-I gave the kids the eggs.
-I placed one sheet of construction paper in the tray and poured some paint over it.
+To start I gave the kids the eggs.
+Place one sheet of construction paper in the tray and pour some paint over it.

 The kids then quickly went to sliding them down the slide.
 The kids asked if it was ok to slide eggs because they would break.
 I told them this was also a science experiment to see how many times we could slide an egg before it cracked.
 They liked that.
 Simple science is always a hit over here.

 They found that each egg was different.
 Some cracked after a roll and others took many trips down the slide before the shell cracked.